vinodbukya6/Self-Correction-Human-Parsing-CPU/README.md

 CPU based Human Parser of https://github.com/GoGoDuck912/Self-Correction-Human-Parsing.
 Thank you so much your work.

-Human Parser Method used in other use cases, so added only Human Parsing related source files here.
+Human Parser Method used in some other Use Case, so added only Human Parsing related source files.

 You can download pretrained model using this link: https://drive.google.com/uc?id=1k4dllHpu0bdx38J7H28rVVLpU-kOHmnH and rename as final.pth